OpenFunction/OpenFunction/README.md

 ### Serving

-Currently, OpenFunction supportes tow runtime, Knative and OpenFuncAsync, you need to install at least one of these.
+Currently, OpenFunction supports two serving runtimes, Knative and OpenFuncAsync.
+At least one of these runtimes needs to be installed.

 ## CustomResourceDefinitions